 How many carbs should I eat?

 This is a great question, and to be honest it is going to vary for everyone based on multiple factors such as: gender, age, height, weight, and activity level.
-We recommend meeting with our Registered Dietitian to work together in determining the amount that is best for your body and lifestyle, but here are some general guidelines to think about.
+We recommend meeting with a registered dietitian to work together in determining the amount that is best for your body and lifestyle, but here are some general guidelines to think about.

 Our recommendations through experience and in accordance with the Dietary Guidelines of Americans include the following percentages: